Matt Stairs: Philadelphia Phillies

 On August 30, 2008, Stairs was traded to the Philadelphia Phillies for Fabio Castro.

 Stairs hit his first career postseason home run on October 13, 2008, in Game 4 of the 2008 National League Championship Series against the Los Angeles Dodgers off Jonathan Broxton, allowing the Phillies to take the lead and win the game.

 He won the first World Series ring of his 16-year career on October 29, 2008, when the Phillies won the series against the Rays, four games to one.
 On April 12, 2009, Stairs' game-winning home run against the Colorado Rockies was the last home run called by broadcaster Harry Kalas, who died unexpectedly less than 24 hours later.

 Stairs faced Broxton again in the ninth inning of Game 4 of the 2009 NLCS rematch between the Phillies and Dodgers at Citizens Bank Park in Philadelphia.
 Broxton pitched around Stairs, walking him on four pitches.
 The Phillies won the game later in the inning on a walk-off double by Jimmy Rollins, on which Stairs' pinch runner Eric Bruntlett scored.
 In the 2009 season, he once again made it to the World Series, but the Phillies lost to the New York Yankees in six games.

 During his time with the team, T-shirts were marketed which touched on Stairs' pinch-hitting prowess in clutch situations.
 They used a warning which can be found in many elevators: "In Case of Emergency, Use Stairs."

 San Diego Padres

 On January 23, 2010, Stairs agreed to a minor league contract with the San Diego Padres with an invite to spring training hoping to crack their 25-man roster out of spring as a left-handed bat off the bench.
 During the offseason, he lost nearly 40 pounds, which helped him make the team out of spring training.
+When he joined the Padres, he became the only player in MLB history to play for all four of the 1969 expansion teams (the Padres, Royals, Expos, and Brewers).
 On August 21, Stairs hit his 21st home run as a pinch hitter to break a tie with Cliff Johnson for the Major League record.